mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 ### Good Flashcard(s)

 So let's qualify here and say you know a thing or two about building models, someone mentioned LIME to you, and you actually want to learn what it does.
 You also still want to know what it does a year from now or else it's just not worth wasting your time learning it in the first place.
-Here's how you could confidentally accomplish that with Anki.
+Here's how you could confidently accomplish that with Anki.

 1. Break down what you just read.
 Most people cannot easily memorize every detail of an article or complex idea.
 It is very frustrating to see a flashcard saying 'What is Lime?" that includes a back with giant paragraphs of text.
 The way I broke down LIME was to make three flashcards with different points about it.